hongchris96/sidnal_accounts/README.md

 * Redux
 * Webpack
 * CSS
+* Heroku

 ### Backend
 Using Rails to build schema, models, validations, controllers and views located in the `app` folder. accounts.jsonl was parsed seeded in the seeds file in the `db` folder.
+Read, Create, Destroy routes were created along with their corresponding methods in the controller `/app/controllers/api/accounts_controller.rb`, however only Read was implemented in the frontend.

 ### Frontend
 Using React with Redux to build actions, classical components, reducers, store, api util files and entry files located in the `frontend` folder.
 Styling was added from `app/assets/stylesheets` folder.